 For Holly has shared every aspect of her life with the reader and in her 21 years, she has certainly experienced a lot.

 The truth is I love Geordie Shore!
 From the very first series I have tuned in and watched the antics of everyone’s favourite ‘Geordies’.
 So it was with great excitement that I delved into the pages of Holly Hagan, Not Quite a Geordie.

 What I discovered was a story that was open and honest from beginning to end.
 Holly has shared her tough schooldays, her body issues and her want to be famous.

 She admits when she has been naive and shares the hurt that vicious taunts have left on her life.

-There is so much to relate to within the pages, from being bullied to struggling with body image issues, I think that many people will be able to understand the issues Holly has faced.
+There is so much to relate to within the pages.
+From her experienve eith bullying to struggling with body image issues.
+I think that many people will be able to understand the issues Holly has faced.

 The one thing that is evident within the pages is that Holly comes from a close family and I love how her mam has her say within the book,

 What I loved the most about this autobiography is that Holly admits her mistakes.
 As she herself admits, hindsight is a wonderful thing!